bwgjoseph/downloader/README.md

 By default, the plugins will be downloaded to `_vscode_plugins` directory

+Once downloads is complete, it will generate a `_install.bat` file in `_vscode_plugins` directory.
+Double click to install/upgrade all downloaded extensions automatically

 ## VSCode Model Downloads

 Powershell script to download models based off `vscode-models.txt` which is extracted (manually).